Penzle/.github/profile/README.md

 Check out our software development kits (SDKs) for an easy and time-saving way to integrate Penzle solution into your application.
 #
 Let's chat.
 Discover the ways in which Penzle might assist your organisation.

-www.penzle.com/contacts | hello@penzle.com
+We are happy to lend a hand.
+Please fill out the [form](https/www.penzle.com/contact) to initiate communication with us.
 #
 © 2022 Penzle Technologies LLC California, USA.
 All rights reserved.